Want to talk to an adviser? Make an appointment here!

 The undergraduate advisor is located in Gowen M-216 and serves as the first point of contact for administrative and informational questions.
 The undergraduate advisor will help students declare their major and minor, verifying study abroad credits, and maintain records towards graduation requirements.

 For undergraduate advising hours, please see Undergraduate Advisor Fei Zhao's profile.
 Please note that advising hours may change quarterly.
-While the undergraduate advisor is not avaialble during summer quarter, students with questions during that time are welcome to meet with the academic counselor.
+While the undergraduate advisor is not available during summer quarter, students with questions during that time are welcome to meet with the academic counselor.

-Academic Counselor: Geoffrey Waring
+Academic Counselor: Elizabeth Self

 Prospective graduate student advising is available on an appointment-only basis with the academic counselor.
 Please email the academic counselor in order to set up a time to discuss graduate level applications, courses, programs, admissions, etc.